LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 § 56.
 Liability to a Client or Nonclient Under General Law

 § 57.
-Nonclient ClaimsCertain Defenses and Exceptions to Liability
+Nonclient Claims—Certain Defenses and Exceptions to Liability

 ### Topic 3.
 Vicarious Liability